FarronF/limerick-council-meetings/meetings/2017/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 12th July 2017.md

 **REPLY:**

-(a) Church Street, Newcastle West - Safety measures will be considered at this--- 7
+(a) Church Street, Newcastle West - Safety measures will be considered at this
+---
+7

 location later in the year as part of footpath improvement works.